Struggling to string the Spanish words you know into a coherent phrase?

 Note that in some cases, this rule is turned on its head.
 Some adjectives change their meaning depending on whether they’re placed before or after the noun.
 But for now, just stick to the adjectives after nouns rule: you can worry about the exceptions later.

 There are lengthy rules that dictate whether you should use one over the other.
 However, mastering some of the simplest forms of ser and estar will help you construct way more sentences than beginner materials would have you do otherwise.

 Juan está enfadado.
 (Juan is angry.)

 Like in English, Spanish adverbs are used to describe verbs.

-For example, “Juan lee rápidamente” (Juan reads quickly).
-How does he read?
+For example, you have Juan lee rápidamente.
+(Juan reads quickly).
+How does Juan read?
 He reads quickly, which describes the verb “reads.”
-Good for Juan.
+Good for Juan!

-Here’s another example: “Juan canta mal” (Juan sings badly).
+Here’s another example: Juan canta mal.
+(Juan sings badly).
 Not so good for Juan.

 Juan escribe lentamente.
 (Literally: Juan writes slowly)